paolofromfar/AI4Lobbying/README.md

 ## Summary

 AI4Lobbying collects all available data from EU institutions on a specific subject.
 It establishes links between Members of the European Parliament and their expressed votes to create a map of interests.
-It is my Building AI course project.

 ## Background